NeuroTechX/ntx_slack_archive/introductions.md

 >
 hi!
 I am wondering if anyone has seen this <https://medicalxpress.com/news/2017-03-brain-tranquility.html> and wondering if neural stimulation might apply to this meditation center of the brain...thoughts anyone?

+4/19/2017 2:49 PM

+ **sydneyneurotechx** :

+ >hey wanfuse123  I have not.
+In the future, can you post stuff like this in the <#C073WP1T9|general> or related channel? <#C08QEC5H7|introductions> is purely meant for people to introduce themselves to the community :slightly_smiling_face: